msalvaris/gpu_monitor/README.md

 To do this you need to set up and [install InfluxDB](https://docs.influxdata.com/influxdb/v1.5/introduction/installation/) and [Grafana](http://docs.grafana.org/installation/).
 There are many ways to install and run InfluxDB and Grafana in this example we will be using Docker containers and docker-compose.

-If you haven't got docker-compose installed run look [here](https://docs.docker.com/compose/install/)
+If you haven't got docker-compose installed see [here for instructions](https://docs.docker.com/compose/install/)

 You must be also be able to execute the docker commands without the requirement of sudo.
-To do this in Ubuntu execute the following
+To do this in Ubuntu execute the following:
 ```bash
 sudo groupadd docker
 sudo usermod -aG docker $USER